Skip to content

 {% set dql_data = DQL("L::RE(`.*`):(`message`) { `index` = 'default' } LIMIT 1") %}

-Related log:
+Related logs:

 {{ dql_data.message | limit_lines(10) }}

-• Add related error stack
+• Add related error stacks

 Query: